maxlinc/pacto-site/README.md

 # [Zurb Foundation](http://twitter.github.com/bootstrap/) skeleton for [DocPad](https://github.com/bevry/docpad)

-A clean simple template that contains a logical setup for a website + blog.
+A clean responsive template that contains a logical setup for a website + blog.

 ## Getting Started